aalam-shah/INDUCTION-PROGRAMME-2025/README.md

 By then, break time had arrived, and we all enjoyed our lunch together.
 Today was our first workshop , where we learned carpentry work.
 We were introduced to different types of wood, their properties , and their uses in daily life.
 Later, we returned home with new experiences and knowledge.

+## Day 10 (August 13, 2025)

+This was my 10th day, even though it could have been a holiday.
+Our first lecture was taken by Professor Puran Singh.
+We learned about graphs in the economic system.
+Later, we attended a mathematics class where we learned about partial differential equations.
+Since maths is my favorite subject, I really enjoyed the session.
+After that, we had our physics lab class, where we determined the value of Planck’s constant using an instrument.

+Then break time arrived, and we enjoyed lunch with our friends.
+After lunch, we explored our campus for a while and attended the next session, which was our mentoring class.
+In that session, we understood the value of our branch and its importance.

+Later, I attended an extra tutorial class for mathematics, simply because I’m interested in the subject.
+Finally, I went home with a sense of new learning and satisfaction.